artap-framework/agrossuite/README-WIN.txt

 2) Dependencies

-!!!
 2.1) Compile deal.ii in Agros Suite subfolder dealii (we expect, that Agros suite project is, for example in C:\agros2d folder):
       cd C:\agros2d\dealii
       mkdir build
       cd build
-      cmake -G "Visual Studio 14 Win64" -D CMAKE_INSTALL_PREFIX=C:\agros2d\dealii\install ..
+      cmake -G "Visual Studio 14 Win64" -D CMAKE_INSTALL_PREFIX=your_agros_folder\dealii\install ..

-2.2) Improve path to the Windows dependecies, for exaample "C:\agros_dependecies" at the beginning of the file "CMake.vars.Windows".
+2.2) Improve path to the Windows dependecies, for example "C:\agros_dependecies" at the beginning of the file "CMake.vars.Windows".
 In this case, the 32-bit dependencies in C:\agros_dependecies\32 and the 64-bit ones in C:\agros_dependecies\64

 The beginning of the file "CMake.vars.Windows":
 # SET dependencies directory.